 How to borrow on Compound

-When borrowing from Compound, aside from a Web 3.0 digital wallet, the only other thing a user requires is the cryptocurrency to be deposited as collateral.
-Compound, like many other DeFi protocols, works on an over-collateralisation basis, which means that the amount deposited as collateral must be higher than the borrowed amount.
+When borrowing from Compound, aside from a Web3 digital wallet, the only other thing a user requires is the cryptocurrency to be deposited as collateral.
+Compound, like many other DeFi protocols, works on an over-collateralization basis, which means that the amount deposited as collateral must be higher than the borrowed amount.

 For example, at the time of writing, the limit for most assets on Compound is currently 80% — which means a user can borrow 80% of what was deposited as collateral.
 If you deposited $100, you would be able to borrow a maximum of $80.

 The borrowing limit is calculated automatically for users based on their deposited funds.
-The protocol will not allow a user to go over that borrowing limit.
+The protocol won’t allow a user to go over that borrowing limit.

-Thanks to the over-collateralisation and the decentralised system, there is no need for credit checks or income statements.
+Thanks to the over-collateralization and the decentralized system, there’s no need for credit checks or income statements.

 To borrow, a user must first supply cryptocurrencies to the platform.
 Please review the section on supplying assets on Compound above.
 A unique feature of Compound is that regardless of the asset supplied to the protocol, the user can borrow any other cryptocurrency asset.